-Each party is required to give the other and the court a fully- completed statement of net worth prior to the preliminary conference.
-The statement of net worth is the financial equivalent of a colonoscopy, declaring all of the party's income and expenses, assets, and liabilities.
+Each party is required to give the other and to file with the court a fully-completed statement of net worth prior to the preliminary conference.
+The statement of net worth is the financial equivalent of a colonoscopy, declaring all of the party's income and expenses, assets and liabilities.